creativepurus/PWSKILLS-Projects/README.md

 ### 🤖🧠💻 Artificial Intelligence, Machine Learning and Data Science Projects 🚀

 - Welcome to my repository of resources for `Artificial Intelligence`, `Machine Learning` and `Data Science` !
-- This repository contains a collection of `codes and projects` related to `Data Science, AI, and Machine Learning`.
+- This repository contains a collection of `codes and projects` related to Data Science, AI, and Machine Learning.
 - Here, you'll find a collection of `code snippets, tutorials`, and other helpful resources that I've gathered throughout my journey in these fields.
 - In today's world, `Data Science` has become an `integral part of businesses`, organizations, and governments as it helps in making informed decisions through the analysis of vast amounts of data.